Garfield1002/micro-gdb/README.md

 > ⚠ μ-gdg is still in a development phase and still has many bugs as well as vulnerabilities.
 Feel free to leave some feedback or contribute to this project.

-Micro gdb is a minimalist gdb frontent inspired by microcoruption's interface.
+Micro gdb is a minimalist gdb frontent inspired by microcorruption's interface.

 ![Screenshot MicroGDB](https://user-images.githubusercontent.com/53104608/165972546-df7c1e62-9129-4df5-855e-8942ad6ca560.png)